nauticaldev/Spline/README.md

-### **Super Light Weight N-Dimensional Spline**
-## Description:
-Light-weight, templated, header only, any-dimensional catmull-rom spline implementation.
+# Super Light-Weight, Header Only, Templated Splines in C++

-Tested and compiles in MSVC 142, clang 6.0.0, gcc 7.4.0
+### Tested and compiled in MSVC 142, clang 6.0.0, gcc 7.4.0

 ## Supports:
 * Incremental or vector construction